-This edition is based on data and information available as of June 2018.
+This is an interim update prepared for the Energy and Mines Ministers' Conference and is based on data and information available as of July 2019.
+A final version will be published in September 2019 with remaining updates.
 All data is subject to revisions by statistical sources.
 In some instances, more than one source may be available and discrepancies in numbers may occur because of conceptual or methodological differences.
 In addition, some numbers may not add up precisely due to rounding.